gvwilson/thirdbit/src/fiction/makers-return/index.md

 "To get help!"
 Sindy shot over her shoulder.

 The alley opened onto a narrow street.
-Their feet drummed on its planked sidewalk.
+Their feet drummed on a planked sidewalk.
-A couple of 'brids shouted questions at them, but Sindy didn't slow down to answer so Violet didn't either, not until they reached the steps of a tidy two-story house with a small porch and narrow windows on either side of its front door.
+A couple of 'brids shouted questions at them, but Sindy didn't slow down, not until they reached the steps of a tidy two-story house with a small porch and narrow windows on either side of its front door.

 The inside was cool
-and smelled faintly of tea and warm fires and something else Violet couldn't identify.
+and smelled faintly of tea and warm fires.
 Shelves packed with books lined the walls.
 Others lay in neat piles on side tables, some with slips of paper stuck in them.

 "I thought we were getting help?"
-Violet asked, following Sindy into a kitchen that had clearly also doubled as a dining room.
+Violet asked, following Sindy into a kitchen.

 "We are."
 Sindy took a sturdy brown case off the counter and upended it.